YixuanSeanZhou/math_honor_project/README.md

 # Math Honor Project

 I will keep everything in this log.
-At the very begining of the week I will list some TODOs, and try to move TODOs into DONE section.
+At the very beginning of the week I will list some TODOs, and try to move TODOs into DONE section.
 I will also list all the questions / problems in the HELP NEEDED section.

 ## Logs